dgerabagi/data-curation-environment/flattened_repo.md

 <file path="src/backend/services/history.service.ts">
 // src/backend/services/history.service.ts
-// Updated on: C42 (Add createNewCycleWithResponses)
-import * as vscode from 'vscode';
+// Updated on: C43 (Return newMaxCycle from createNewCycleWithResponses) import * as vscode from 'vscode';
 import * as path from 'path';
 import { Services } from './services';